 In the Cell ID (CID) positioning method, the UE position is estimated with the knowledge of the geographical coordinates of its serving ng-eNB or gNB.

-Enhanced Cell ID (E-CID) positioning refers to techniques which use UE and/or NG-RAN radio resource related measurements to improve the UE location estimate.
+Enhanced Cell ID (E-CID) based on LTE signals positioning refers to techniques which use UE and/or NG-RAN radio resource related measurements to improve the UE location estimate.
+In the case of a serving ng-eNB, uplink E-CID may use inter-RAT NR, GERAN, UTRA or WLAN measurements reported by UE.

-In this version of the specification, only E-CID based on LTE signals is supported.